Most of Wall Street drifts as defense companies rally

 NEW YORK (AP) — Modest moves for Wall Street overall on Thursday are masking some big gains underneath the surface for makers of weapons and other military equipment after President Donald Trump said he wants to increase spending on them sharply

-The S&P 500 dipped 0.1% in midday trading, coming off its first loss in four days, and remains near its all-time high set earlier this week.
-The Dow Jones Industrial Average was up 272 points, or 0.6%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was 0.7% lower.
+The S&P 500 rose 0.1% in afternoon trading, coming off its first loss in four days, and remains near its all-time high set earlier this week.
+The Dow Jones Industrial Average was up 334 points, or 0.7%, as of 12:38 p.m.
+Eastern time, and the Nasdaq composite was 0.5% lower.

 The majority of stocks climbed as yields ticked higher in the bond market following mixed reports on the U.S. economy.